7 Ways to Have Fun Off the Las Vegas Strip

 (Distance from The Strip: 1hr 4 min)

 The Valley of Fire State Park contains over 40,000 acres of bright red Aztec sandstone.
-Driving through the Valley of Fire State Park is breathtaking on its own.
-Add hiking to the agenda and you have yourself an amazing day trip off the Las Vegas Strip.
+Who knew one of the most beautiful state parks in the United states was just an hour outside of Vegas?
+There are plenty of things to do in the Valley of Fire State Park, but the most popular are simply driving through and hiking trails.
+Driving through the Valley of Fire State Park is breathtaking on its own, but when you add hiking to the agenda, it makes an amazing day trip off the Las Vegas Strip.

 The Valley of Fire trail we highly recommend to hike is called Fire Wave.
 It is an easy 1.2 mile hike, (about an hour long), that is a photographer and nature lovers dream.
 The trail is an out-and-back hike with marked posts and stones to help hikers find their way, but it is also a trail that is fairly broad which allows hikers to wander freely and explore the park’s beauty.
 Hikers will know when they hit the end of the trail because their jaws will drop in awe.
 The Fire Wave is essentially a sandstone formation that resembles the look of an ocean wave with swirling patterns of red, white and pink sandstone.
 It is one of the most magnificent sites you will ever see.
 All around you are gorgeous backdrops to capture photos you will look back on forever.